SoluReal/ansible-concourse/README.md

 * `concourse_archive_url`: Optional.
 The URL at which the Concourse release tarball can be downloaded.
 * `concourse_archive_checksum`: Optional.
 The checksum of the Concourse release tarball used to validate the downloaded archive.
 * `concourse_archive_os`: Optional.
 The operating system for which to fetch the Concourse release tarball.
-* `concourse_archive_arch`: Optional.
-The system architecture for which to fetch the Concourse release tarball.
 * `concourse_archive_fetch_timeout`: Optional.
 The timeout in seconds for fetching the Concourse release tarball.
 * `concourse_archive_delete_after_unarchive`: Optional.
 Default: "yes".
 Delete the release tarball after it is unpacked.
 * `concourse_binary_mode`: Optional.
 The file mode of the Concourse binary.